pcesar-costa/portfolio/collecting-and-structuring-data for-a-book-recommendation-system/README.md

 To sending requests through API, install the API `pipenv` packages and run the file `server.py`.
 The authentication token it's provided from the route: `/token`

-Although that, you can access the data through my API deployed in a free dyno in Heroku:
+Although that, you can access the data through my API deployed in a free Heroku dyno:

 __root url__: